tobwiens/RPI-ADXL345/README.rst

 ====================
 Example code for

-- Calibration for offset and sensitivity (cross axis calibration), please follow instructin in Terminal
+- Calibration for offset and sensitivity (cross axis calibration), please follow instruction in Terminal
 - Reading g and pitch:

 .. code-block:: bash